aws-powertools/powertools-lambda-java/docs/FAQs.md

 ### Add the AWS Lambda Java Runtime Interface Client dependency

-Runtime Interface Client allow your function to receive invocation events from Lambda, send the response back to Lambda, and report errors to the Lambda service.
-Add the below dependency to your maven project:
+The Runtime Interface Client allows your function to receive invocation events from Lambda, send the response back to Lambda, and report errors to the Lambda service.
+Add the below dependency to your Maven project:

 ```xml
 <dependency>